 In part one of the playbook series we took a look at general Ethernet setups and capture situations, so in this post (as in all others following this one) I’ll assume you’re familiar with the topics previously discussed.
 This time, let’s check out how speed and duplex can become quite important, and what “drops” are all about.

 Speed & Duplex

 There are two duplex modes that we’re used to look at in Ethernet networks:

 - Half Duplex, also known as “HDX”.
-It means only one sender can talk at any given time without problems (“collisions”)
+It means only one sender can talk at any given time without problems (which would show up as so called “collisions”)

 - Full Duplex, “FDX”.
-This means that bidirectional communication is possible, so sending and receiving at the same time is possible.
+This means that bidirectional communication is possible, so sending and receiving at the same time not a problem.

 So what happens if you have one device talking is in FDX mode, and the other only using HDX?
 Well, the device in FDX mode thinks it can talk whenever it wants to, not realizing it’ll cause collisions for the other device when that one is sending something at the same time.
 This is called a duplex mismatch.
 The result is usually a throughput ratio of “augh!!!” (or, to be more specific, result in single number kbyte/s instead of Mbyte/s on 100Mbit links).

 Sometimes, people think that 10/100 Mbps Auto Negotiation on one side would be smart enough to apply the setting of the other side being configured as a static setting.
 The usual assumption is “If I set one side to fixed, the other will adjust to the same setting automatically.”
 So think about this example setup: one side (usually a switch) is configured for 100Mbps full duplex and the other (usually a client PC) configured for auto negotiation.
 The result of this setting is what?
 A duplex mismatch: